 A very heavy and fast black metal sound starts off the album along with a great amount of blast beats, tremolo picking and high pitched screams and the music also brings in melodies at times while being very heavily rooted in the Nordic style and the solos and leads are also done in a very melodic fashion.

-Ragnarok creates an album that is very true to the nordic style of black metal and stay away from t he keyboards of earlier material and go for more of an aggressive take on the genre, the production sounds very professional while the lyrics cover the dark sie of the human mind along with a touch of Satanism.
+Ragnarok creates an album that is very true to the Nordic style of black metal and stay away from the keyboards of earlier material and go for more of an aggressive take on the genre, the production sounds very professional while the lyrics cover the dark side of the human mind along with a touch of Satanism.

 In my opinion this is another great sounding album from Ragnarok and if you are a fan of this band, you should check out this recording.
-RECOMMENDED TRACKS INCLUDE "I Hate" "Infernal majesty" "
+RECOMMENDED TRACKS INCLUDE "I Hate" and "Infernal Majesty".
+8 out of 10.